lacegiovanni17/mini_roster_system/README.md

 A simplified roster/shift scheduling system built with **NestJS**, **GraphQL**, **TypeORM**, and **PostgreSQL**.

+## About
+* 👋 Hi, I’m Chidike Henry
+* 😎 I’m a fullstack developer
+* 💻 This is a fullstack movie tracker project built with ReactJS, C# and RooCode AI.
+* 💞️ I’m looking to collaborate on AI, C#, .Net mvc and ReactJS projects
+* 📫 How to reach me chidike.henry@gmail.com

+## Technologies Used
+* NestJS
+* GraphQl
+* TypeORM
+* PostgreSQL
+* Github
+* Typescript
+* Git
+* Graphql test endpoints

 ## Features

 - **User Management**: Create and manage users with roles (admin/user)